Azure/ALZ-Bicep/infra-as-code/bicep/modules/roleAssignments/README.md

 roleAssignmentManagementGroup.bicep | Performs role assignment on one management group | Management Group roleAssignmentManagementGroupMany.bicep | Performs role assignment on one or more management groups.
 This template uses `roleAssignmentManagementGroup.bicep` for the deployments. | Management Group roleAssignmentSubscription.bicep | Performs role assignment on one subscription | Subscription roleAssignmentSubscriptionMany.bicep | Performs role assignment on one or more subscriptions.
-This template uses `roleAssignmentSubscription.bicep` for the deployments. | Subscription
+This template uses `roleAssignmentSubscription.bicep` for the deployments. | Management Group

 ## Parameters